Meeds122/v_blogger/README.md

   - Convert posts into drafts
 - Edits
   - Edit existing posts / drafts
+- Import post and comment db - Broken on Chrome

 The following features are on the roadmap.
-- Import post and comment db
 - Image handling

 Security and Reliability Improvements